avecnavadita/QBASIC/README.md

 The word DIM stands for DIMENSION.
 We use *DIM* statement to explicitly declare the variable as a type.

 ```
-DIM name as string        'name = "Laxmi Prasad Devkota"
+DIM name as string        'Laxmi Prasad Devkota
-DIM height as integer     'height = 120
+DIM height as integer     '120
-DIM price as single       'price = 199.99
+DIM price as single       '199.99
 ```

-- appending symbols at the end of variable names

-QBASIC has a set of symbols to represent each variable type
+- appending symbols at the end of variable names QBASIC has a set of symbols to represent each variable type

 - $ String
 - % Integer